-On April 20, 2007, class plaintiffs filed a notice of appeal to the Court of Appeals for the Second Court of Judge Arterton's decisions dismissing the amended complaint and denying Plaintiffs' Post-Judgment Motion.
+On April 20, 2007, class plaintiffs filed a notice of appeal to the Court of Appeals for the Second Circuit of Judge Arterton's decisions dismissing the amended complaint and denying Plaintiffs' Post-Judgment Motion.
 Subsequent to the filing of the notice of appeal, class plaintiffs stipulated to the dismissal of the appeal as against Hanseatic Americas, Inc., Paul Biddelman, A.G.
 Edwards & Sons, Inc., RBC Dain Rauscher Inc., UBS Investment Bank, and Audrey Sevin.
 On or about July 6, 2007, class plaintiffs filed their brief on appeal.
 The Star Gas Defendants filed their opposition brief on or about August 21, 2007, and class plaintiffs filed their reply brief on or about September 11, 2007.
-Oral argument on the appeal has not yet been scheduled.
+Oral argument on the appeal has been scheduled to be held in December 2008.
 In the interim, discovery in the matter remains stayed pursuant to the mandatory stay provisions of the PSLRA.
 While no prediction may be made as to the outcome of litigation, we intend to defend against this class action vigorously.